Convolvulus

-Convolvulus /kənˈvɒlvjuːləs/ is a genus of about 200 to 250 species of flowering plants in the bindweed family Convolvulaceae, with a cosmopolitan distribution.
+Convolvulus is a genus of about 200 to 250 species of flowering plants in the bindweed family Convolvulaceae, with a cosmopolitan distribution; the Plants of the World Online database currently accepts 227 species and 12 natural hybrids.
 Common names include bindweed and morning glory; both are names shared with other closely related genera.

+Taxonomy

+The genus Calystegia, until recently widely accepted, has been shown to be genetically embedded within Convolvulus, and is now treated as a synonym of it by the Plants of the World Online database.

 Description

-They are annual or perennial herbaceous vines and (a few species of) woody shrubs, growing to 0.3–3 m tall.
+They are annual or perennial herbaceous vines; a few species are woody shrubs.
+They grow to heights of 0.3–4 m scrambling through ground vegetation, shrubs and trees; the shrubby species (e.g. C. cneorum) growing to 0.5 m tall with a woody base.
 The leaves are spirally arranged, and the flowers trumpet-shaped, mostly white or pink, but blue, violet, purple, or yellow in some species.